haka-security/haka/doc/tutorial/filter/filter.rst

 Using nfqueue and IP / TCP filtering
 ------------------------------------
-The lua configuration files can be used with nfqueue and haka daemin.
+The lua configuration files can be used with nfqueue and haka daemon.
 Haka will hook itself at startup to the raw nfqueue table in order to inspect, modify, create and delete packets in real time.

 For the rest of this tutorial, we will assume that you've installed haka package on a host with an interface named eth0.